Last updated on April 21st, 2018

 Notable inventions by Leonardo Da Vinci

-#29.
-About the blue sky: Did you ever wonder why the sky is blue?
-Note that the explanation for this came from Leonardo da Vinci for the first time ever in history (A clear, cloudless daytime sky is blue because molecules in the air scatter blue light from the sun more than they scatter red light.)
+29. About the blue sky: Did you ever wonder why the sky is blue?
+Note that the explanation for this came from Leonardo da Vinci for the first time ever in the history (a clear, cloudless daytime sky is blue because molecules in the air scatter blue light from the sun more than they scatter red light.)

 Leonardo Da Vinci and Mona Lisa